Updated May 2023

 I am a Licensed Practical Nurse and want to come to Muskegon Community College’s Nursing Program to finish my AD to be eligible for RN licensure.
 How do I do that?

-If you are a new PN graduate (congrats!), you will need to pass NCLEX-PN, meet our general education requirements, AND have 6 months full time (or equivalent) work experience as an LPN with an unencumbered license to be eligible for our PN to AD level.
-The wait list can vary depending on the number of students who qualify to apply at any given time to start the AD level of our Program.
+If you are a new PN graduate (congrats!), you will need to pass NCLEX-PN, meet our general education requirements, AND have 6 months of work experience as an LPN with an unencumbered license to be eligible for our PN to AD level.
+Transfer LPN to RN students will need to fill out the Credit for Industry-Recognized Credentials form prior to applying.
+The waitlist can vary depending on the number of students who qualify to apply at any given time to start the AD level of our Program.
 We strive to get students into the Program within a semester or two of the NUR 212B course running (Fall and Winter).
-We do not have a transition course so you must be ready for acute care advanced med surg clinical and have adequate time to study, attend clinical, labs and simulations.
+We do not have a transition course so you must be ready for acute care advanced med surg clinical and have adequate time to study, attend clinical, labs, and simulations.

 If you have no nursing coursework, your best avenue for a degree is probably another 4 year university program.
 There is no advanced placement here at MCC for a student with another degree or 60 general education credits.
 Contact the Universities for Accelerated Second Degree Nursing Programs or check out www.michigancenterfornursing.org for more information.
 While we welcome your application and sometimes a biology course or chemistry course will transfer to MCC for a general education requirement, we cannot start your nursing coursework ahead of our current list of waiting students for these seats.
-You will need to join the wait list by completing ready list requirements and having your application signed in the Counseling Office.
-Our admission is competency based, so once you have met our Ready List requirements, within approximately 1.5 years (or sooner with the accelerated application) you will be admitted into the Muskegon Community College Nursing Program.
+You will need to join the waitlist by completing ready list requirements and making an appointment with the Counseling Office to obtain an application.
+Our admission is competency based, so once you have met our Waitlist requirements you will be admitted into the Muskegon Community College Nursing Program as soon as a seat becomes available.

 Our classes are in Muskegon and clinical agencies will vary in location.
 We are not an online program so you must have the resources to travel.